Mission & Vision Statement

 Who We Are And What We Believe In!

-The West Indian Social Club of Hartford, CT promotes, articulates, interprets and preserves West Indian and Caribbean Cultures.
+The West Indian Social Club of Hartford promotes, articulates, interprets, and preserves West Indian and Caribbean culture.

 The West Indian Social Club (WISC) of Hartford, founded in 1950, is a cultural and social organization dedicated to the mission of preserving the cultural heritage of the West Indian community in the Greater Hartford area.

 The WISC was established to serve the Greater Hartford West Indian population who came in support of the United States World War II efforts.
 The early population of primarily farm workers started out from humble beginnings, but they had high hopes for the future.
 They were greatly influenced by West Indian visionaries to improve the quality of life, to preserve the cultural heritage, and to promote economic development in West Indian communities, both at home and abroad.
 Some of these visionaries include Marcus Garvey, Michael Manley, Alexander Bustamante, Eric Williams, Grantley Adams, and Cheddi Jagan.

 Over the years, WISC’s members have spawned a number of other community service organizations.
 They include the West Indian Foundation that accepts tax-deductible contributions for local cultural and development programs, and the West Indian American Conference Center.
 The center offers a 40,000 square-foot space for conference, a Community Center, and an entertainment hall.
 This center attracts activities and businesses to promote economic development while preserving the West Indian cultural heritage in the Greater Hartford area.

 The WISC is a founding member of the National Association of Jamaican and Supportive Organization (NAJASO).
 WISC members are also officers in several national and international umbrella organizations which include, but are not limited to, the National Association of Jamaican and Supportive Organization (NAJASO), and The Jamaica Diaspora Conferences.